blockworks-foundation/lite-rpc/docs/rpcv2.md

 ##### Cluster info
   - [getclusternodes](https://docs.solana.com/api/http#getclusternodes) not in geyser plugin can be get from gossip.
 Try to update gyser first.
-  - [getepochinfo](https://docs.solana.com/api/http#getepochinfo) not in geyser plugin based on voting.
-Algo to define
-  - [getleaderschedule](https://docs.solana.com/api/http#getleaderschedule) not in geyser plugin base on stake aggregate in the bank leader schedule exists for epoch-4, current, epoch+1 (total=6).
-Get from geyser plugin. .
-Algo to define

-  - [getvoteaccounts](https://docs.solana.com/api/http#getvoteaccounts) not in geyser plugin no other possibility.
-First call to add
-  - [getrecentperformancesamples](https://docs.solana.com/api/http#getrecentperformancesamples) not in geyser plugin

 ##### Consensus - slot recent data
  - [getslot](https://docs.solana.com/api/http#getslot) Need top add 2 new commitment level for first shred seen and half confirm (1/3 of the stake has voted on the block)
  - [getBlockHeight](https://docs.solana.com/api/http#getblockheight)